Perpendicular ion heating in turbulence and reconnection: magnetic moment breaking by coherent fluctuations: Low- Alfv enic turbulence

 For $k_\perp\rho_p\gg1$, $\Gamma_0\approx 0$, $\alpha_k\sim k_\perp\rho_p$ (ignoring dependence on $Z/\tau$ for simplicity), and the envelope of $|J_1(k_\perp\rho_p)|\sim (k_\perp\rho_p)^{-1/2}$, so that

 The only difference is in the exponential suppression factor; the speedup in the frequency for small-scale fluctuations means we get an extra factor of $k_\perp\rho_p$ there.
 Were $\delta b_k$ independent of scale, the heating rate becomes monotonically larger towards smaller scale, since the frequency increases.
+Eqs. (\ref{eq:qperpp}--\ref{eq:qperpsmallscale}) can be compared with the heating rate (due to Landau/transit-time damping) in Alfv\'enic turbulence within the gyrokinetic model \citep{quataert1998,howes2010}, $Q_\perp \sim k_\perp \delta b_k^3 \gamma_p/\omega$: since $\gamma_p/\omega$ is rather small at low $\beta$, magnetic moment breaking may be the dominant heating mechanism despite the exponential suppression factor.
+Future work will assess this statement in a more satisfactory manner.